10 Reasons to Go on An Italian River Cruise

 3. Enjoy fantastic Italian gastronomy

 The top-quality gourmet food and wine are a big part of our Italian cruise experiences.
-Our on-board master chefs prepare fine dining with a focus on fresh, seasonal ingredients from local markets.
-The authentic Italian cuisine will give you a taste of the region through which you’re cruising and the intimate nature of the small group cruises means your chef will present each meal, whilst the hosts will talk through the accompanying wine choice.
+Your on-board master chefs prepare fine dining with a focus on fresh, seasonal ingredients from local markets.
+The authentic Italian cuisine will give you a taste of the region through which you’re cruising, and the intimate nature of the small group cruises means your chef will present each meal, whilst the hosts will talk through the accompanying wine choice.
 It’s a gastronomic journey in every bite!

 4. Cruising in Venice